kwan3854/Unity-WebViewRpc/webview_rpc_runtime_library/README.md

         // Create a HelloServiceClient
         var client = new HelloServiceClient(rpcClient);

-        // Send a request
-        var response = await client.SayHello(new HelloRequest()
+        // Send a request (note the Async suffix) var response = await client.SayHelloAsync(new HelloRequest()
         {
             Name = "World"
         });